deangelica23/Deep-Learning-Challenge/README.md

 ### Data Preprocessing ###

 - Target Variable: IS_SUCCESSFULL
-	-IS_SUCCESSFUL represents whether funding to an organization was used effectively
+	- IS_SUCCESSFUL represents whether funding to an organization was used effectively

 - Features: APPLICATION_TYPE, AFFILIATION, CLASSIFICATION, USE_CASE, ORGANIZATION, STATUS INCOME_AMT, ASK_AMT_binned